Send the link below via email or IMCopy

 (Community Coalition, 2013)

-Punitive policies and approaches of the modern criminal justice system that have made their way into our schools
+Punitive policies of the modern criminal justice system that have made their way into schools

 serve to remove children from mainstream educational environments and funnel them into a one-way path toward prison

 Restorative Practices in Schools